Kalabric/DevSecOpsEnvironment/README.md

-# DevOps Openhack Proctor Repository
+# DevSecOps Environment Provisioning Repository

 This repo contains the code for the provisioning of the resources necessary to build the DevSecOps environment needed for the My Health Clinic application.